fhennig/nightfire/README.md

 ### Builing for arm

-To deploy on the Raspberry Pi, the software needs to be compiled for the ARM architecture.
+Cross-compilation for arm uses [cross](https://github.com/rust-embedded/cross), which builds `armhf` binaries in docker container.
+This also requires that docker is installed, and the build image is build with

+    docker build -t nightfire-build-armhf:latest .

+Then, the binary for nightfire can be built as such:

-    cargo build --release --target armv7-unknown-linux-gnueabihf --bin nightfire
+    cross build --release --target armv7-unknown-linux-gnueabihf --bin nightfire

+The file is output in `target/armv7-unknown-linux-gnueabihf/release/nightfire`.

 ### Raspberry Pi Setup